rcarino/PollRly.io/README.md

 ![](doc_images/pollr_demo.gif)

-Uses:
+Made with:
-1. flask for backend
+1. flask/python3 for backend
 2. Postgres for persistence
 3. react-material for frontend